Barngarla language: Matrilineal and patrilineal distinction

-Barngarla is characterized by a matrilineal and patrilineal distinction.
+Barngarla is characterised by a matrilineal and patrilineal distinction.
 For example, the matrilineal ergative case first person dual pronoun ngadlaga ("we two") would be used by a mother and her child, or by a man and his sister’s child, while the patrilineal form ngarrrinyi would be used by a father and his child, or by a woman with her brother’s child.

 Naming children according to their birth order

-In traditional Barngarla, birth order was so important that each child within the family was named according to the order in which s/he was born.
+In traditional Barngarla, birth order was so important that each child within the family was named according to the order in which they were born.
 Barngarla has nine male birth order names and nine female birth order names, as following: